Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Introduction

+The two main algorithmic techniques employed in polynomial-time algorithms for finite-template CSPs are local consistency checking and generalised Gaussian elimination.
+The applicability of pure forms of these techniques is well understood.
+Again, it is natural to understand the applicability of these techniques for infinite-template CSPs.
+The present paper is focused on the local consistency checking technique, more precisely on the concept of \emph{bounded width}.
+One way to see it is as a generalisation of bounded width resolution for SAT, but adapted to deal with general constraints, rather than just with clauses.
+Intuitively speaking, local consistency checking consists in propagating local information through a structure so as to infer global information: consider, for example, computing the transitive closure of a relation as deriving global information from local one.

-Local consistency checking is an algorithmic technique that is central in computer science.
-Intuitively speaking, it consists in propagating local information through a structure so as to infer global information (consider, e.g., computing the transitive closure of a relation as deriving global information from local one).
-Local consistency checking has a prominent role in the area of constraint satisfaction, where one is given a set of variables $V$ and constraints and one has to find a satisfying assignment $h\colon V\to D$ for the constraints.
-In this setting, the local consistency algorithm can be used to decrease the size of the search space efficiently or even to correctly solve some constraint satisfaction problems in polynomial time (for example, 2-SAT or Horn-SAT).
-However, the use of local consistency methods is not limited to constraint satisfaction.
-Indeed, local consistency checking is also used for such problems as the graph isomorphism problem, where it is is known as the Weisfeiler-Leman algorithm.
-Again, the technique can be used to derive implied constraints that an isomorphism between two graphs has to satisfy so as to narrow down the search space, but local consistency is in fact powerful enough to solve the graph isomorphism problem over any non-trivial minor-closed class of graphs \cite{Grohe:2012}.
+The use of local consistency methods is not limited to constraint satisfaction.
+Indeed, local consistency checking is also used for such problems as the graph isomorphism problem, where it is known as the Weisfeiler-Leman algorithm.
+Here, the technique can be used to derive implied constraints that an isomorphism between two graphs has to satisfy so as to narrow down the search space, but local consistency is in fact powerful enough to solve the graph isomorphism problem over any non-trivial minor-closed class of graphs~\cite{Grohe:2012}.
 Notably, the best algorithm for graph isomorphism to date also uses local consistency as a subroutine~\cite{Babai:2016}.
 Finally, local consistency can be used to solve games involved in formal verification such as parity games and mean-payoff games~\cite{Mottet:2018}.
+However, unlike in the other applications mentioned above, these algorithms are not efficient since the constructed instances are exponentially large.